 - In X-Men: Evolution, when Duncan and co. attack Spyke and the other Morlocks only a few of their shots came close to hitting their targets (and those were blocked), even when the target was standing still.
 The members of The Rippers in "Cajun Spice" weren't much better.

-- Even highly trained and experienced soldiers can find themselves emulating Stormtroopers on occasion.
-On September 23, 1989, in the Hilltop neighborhood of Tacoma, Washington, resident Bill Foulk, a US Army Ranger Staff Sergeant, was having a cookout with several of his friends (also Army Rangers) and their families.
-He and his party were attacked by local drug dealers in retaliation for Foulk's attempts to organize neighborhood watch and protection programs, which included videotaping of a nearby "crack house".
-In a gun battle lasting more than 10 minutes, over 300 rounds were reported to have been fired from semiautomatic pistols, rifles, and shotguns; without a single injury resulting on either side.
-Foulk's party was not prosecuted for their participation in the shooting, as city officials deemed it a clear case of self defense.
-Their commanding officer was less forgiving, however; and ordered them to spend several months of extended time on the firing range for failing to hit their targets.
+- On 23 September, 1989, in Tacoma, Washinton, US Army Ranger Staff Sergeant Bill Foulk was having a cookout with several of his Army Ranger friends and their families.
+Unexpectedly, drug dealers attacked the party in retaliation for Foulk organizing a neighborhood watch and other protection programs, which included videotaping a nearby crack house.
+Although more than 300 rounds were reportedly fired from semiautomatic firearms, not a single injury resulted on either side.
+Nobody from Foulk's party was prosecuted — being an open-shut case of self-defense — but their commanding officer ordered them to spend several months of extended time on the firing range for not hitting their targets.

 - John Foley, a British tank commander in WW2, related how he was graded "marksman" with the Webley pistol, and that his men frequently cleaned up on bets on his winning shooting contests on the ranges.
 But in the aftermath of his tank being destroyed in Normandy, he was leading the remnant of his crew back to British lines and safety, to encounter a group of German soldiers trying to emplace a machine-gun.
 In the heat of battle, he shot at the Germans from barely six feet away - and missed by miles.
 (They did abandon the MG and run for it, though).